Why homicides are spiking in Sacramento and what’s being done to prevent future violence

 "The boys in our neighborhood have it bad.
 They have it so bad to where they might be the man of the house, so they go out at 13, 12, sell drugs because they want to take care of their mother or brothers or sisters," Aaron Cardoza said.

-Cardoza is a mentor for Brother to Brother, focused on improving the lives of at-risk youth -- a role he took on after spending 10 years in prison.
+Cardoza is a mentor for Brother 2 Brother, focused on improving the lives of at-risk youth, a role he took on after spending 10 years in prison.

-"I want to be able to come into contact with as many kids as I can, that is going in the same route that I went," he said.
+"I want to be able to come into contact with as many kids as I can, that is going in the same route that I went," Cardoza said.

-They developed Brother to Brother in North Sacramento for areas like Del Paso Heights, but city leaders asked them to expand to the south, where they started the same program with folks already embedded in South Sacramento neighborhoods.
+They developed Brother 2 Brother in north Sacramento for areas like Del Paso Heights, but city leaders asked them to expand to the south, where they started the same program with folks already embedded in south Sacramento neighborhoods.
 They called it U-Turn Mentoring.

 "Our focus is to try to resolve the gang wars and the gang violence because that has the potential to take many lives," Brookins said.